Kaue-oliveira-hub/webar-earrings/webar-earrings/README.md

 MVP prototype.

 The project is not a production-grade ear tracking system.
-It is a guided virtual try-on experience designed to validate UX, product visualization and ecommerce integration potential.
+It is a guided virtual try-on experience designed to validate UX, product visualization and ecommerce integration potential. but the goal is an advanced live try-on
 ## Demo flow

 1. User opens the try-on experience.